codatio/codat-docs/docs/expenses/configure-customer.md

 Once your customer has authorized access to their accounting platform, you need to create another connection for their company for the partner expense integration.

 Use our [Create partner expense connection](/sync-for-expenses-api#/operations/create-partner-expense-connection) to link the company to your application.
-This connection is created with the `Linked` status, so you don't need to do anything else to authorize this connection.
+This connection is created with the `Linked` status, so you don't need to do anything else to authorize it.

 ## Deauthorize a connection